elicair/math-test/README.md

 </form>

 <h1>Solve this word Problem.</h1>
-<p>A farmer has 20 chickens and 10 cows.
-Each chicken has 2 legs, and each cow has 4 legs.
-If the farmer also has 5 pigs, and each pig has 4 legs, how many legs are there in total on the farm?</p>
+<p>if there is a forest with 20 trees and one tree falls how many trees are left standing?</p>
 <label for="answer">answer:</label>
 <input type="text" id="answer" name="answer" placeholder="answer" required>
 <br/>